algochoi/algorand-onboard/README.md

 Generally, each SDK has a Makefile that has tags, e.g. `@unit.transactions`, that allows tests to be toggled on/off for a particular SDK.
 For local testing, you can also run these tags individually, e.g. `behave --tags="@unit.transactions" test -f progress2` for the Python SDK.

 The Cucumber tests can be seen in `features/unit` or `features/integration` in the SDK testing repo.

+## Indexer
+Algod only keeps meaningful information about raw blocks (e.g. you query a block round and you get a JSON of all the information in that block).
+Algorand develops and maintains the [indexer](https://github.com/algorand/indexer) as a means of having a convenient way of making more meaningful queries on the blockchain state by maintaining its own Postgres database.
+It relies on an Algorand archival node (contains all the blocks in history) to validate transactions and imports them directly into its database.

+The indexer can be thought of as two components: a REST API handler and a backend that reads and writes from the database (ignoring some details like importing blocks and executing them in the ledger).
+You can probably use sandbox to test some commands directly, user curl or use the SDKs to interact with the APIs.
+There is a tutorial [here](https://developer.algorand.org/docs/get-details/indexer/).